woundedhare/WoundedHare/README.md

 ### Hi there 👋

-This is my first github repository, and it is empty now.
-Its code will be the backend code of the Telegram bot.
+It's the backend code of the Telegram bot that gives you a current weather at your location.